-Kayaking with Beluga Whales.
+Kayaking with Belugas Whales

 Whew!
 That was the first time I had ever even seen something like this happen!
-Quicksand forms in loose sand that has been saturated with water.
+Quicksand forms in the loose sand that has been saturated with water.
 When the water in the sand can’t escape, it creates a liquefied soil and cannot hold the weight of the kayaker.
 She was fine, just a bit scared.

 TIP #1 Be aware of liquefied sand!

-Ok, now back to the task at hand…I waded ankle deep in the freezing Hudson Bay and settled into the kayak’s seat.
+Ok, now back to the task at hand…I waded ankle-deep in the freezing Hudson Bay and settled into the kayak’s seat.
 I then steadied myself, trying not to splash or get myself all wet before I even began.
 Soon I got the rhythm of the sea and the kayak as I was gliding my way towards a large group of beluga whales.

 In the distance, I could see them… one thing I learned about beluga whales is that they barely come out of the water, just enough for you to see their backs or the tops of their heads or only their tails.

 But soon enough, the beluga whales would come up next to me and bump the kayak!
 They would peek their head up out of the water just to get a glimpse of me.
 I thought they were so darn cute with big smiles on their faces.
 I would talk to them in my “high mom voice” and they would just come back around or stay steady close to the kayak.
 I would put my hand in the freezing water and touch them.
 It was incredible.
-I was much more excited to see them than I had expected to be and I had to be careful as not to tip over my kayak.
+I was much more excited to see them than I had expected to be and I had to be careful not to tip over my kayak.

 But who knew it would get even better than that?

-And more about my Beluga Whale and Polar Bear Safari: Churchill, Manitoba
+More about my Beluga Whale and Polar Bear Safari: Churchill, Manitoba